microsoft/semantic-kernel/.github/ISSUE_TEMPLATE/bug_report.md

 ---
+name: Bug report
 about: Create a report to help us improve
-assignees: ""
-labels: ""
-name: Bug report
-runme:
-  id: 01J0BTG8CANBSFT2PB9SAS2DFC
-  version: v3
-title: ""
+title: ''
+labels: ''
+assignees: ''

 ---

 **Describe the bug**